KlaraElmegaard/SocialGraphs_HP/index.markdown

 <img src="images/HistPS.png" alt="hi" class="inline"/>

 Yes, it is a bit disappointing that the span between the happiest and saddest characters is so small.
 Are the Death Eaters actually not as bad as we assume?
 But nothing is as bad as it looks like!
 The histogram almost reflects a normal distribution (a bit skewed to the right), which we actually expected since the Wiki texts are supposed to be written in a natural language.
-However, it could be fun to see which characters we will meet with a happy face and which we will meet with a gloomy mind, ready to cast one of the Unforgivable Curses.
+However, it could be fun to see which characters we will meet and inviting them for at chit chat over some pumpkin juice and which we will meet with a gloomy mind, ready to cast one of the Unforgivable Curses.
 Thus the 10 happpiest and saddest characters are found.

 | Happiest characters| Saddest characters |
 | ----------------------- | ----------------------- |